StealthBravo/cyanogen-samsungd2xxx/README.md

 # lineageos-samsungd2xxx

+**Please note that this repository is no longer actively maintained and is for reference purposes only.
+Additionally, official CM/Lineage support for d2* devices has officially concluded and stability cannot be expected, especially as these devices approach nearly 10 years of age**

 Proprietary blobs and local manifests for Samsung d2xxx (Samsung Galaxy S III) devices.

 The manifests here work for the following devices: